 · Delrin AF DE588

 This grade of Delrin contains 20% PTFE fibers.
-This gives its exceptional rigidity, strength, and durability.
+This gives it exceptional rigidity, strength, and durability.
 It is a component approved by the US Navy for use in submarine parts.
-This Delrin variant is useful for fast-moving parts which function in high-stress level environments.
+This Delrin variant is useful for fast-moving parts that function in high-stress-level environments.

-Delrin material has applications in a large variety of industries, including the following
+Delrin material has applications in a large variety of industries.
+Read on.

 · Automobile Industry

 Delrin plastic is a popular component in the automotive industry to manufacture parts such as gears for windows and windshield wipers.
-The excellent load-bearing capacity of Delrin makes it suitable for such applications.
-Delrin is also a popular component of grills, gas caps, and seatbelt hardware.
+Its excellent load-bearing capacity makes it suitable for such applications.
+It is also a popular component of grills, gas caps, and seatbelt hardware.

 · Industrial Equipment

-Delrin plastic also has been used in manufacturing gears, bearings, fan blades, farm equipment, as well as many other industrial components.
+Delrin is suitable for manufacturing gears, bearings, fan blades, farm equipment, as well as many other industrial components.

 · Consumer Appliances

-Delrin parts are present on a wide array of consumer goods.
-Delrin plastic is a raw material for manufacturing handles of appliances, clips, zippers, valves, etc.
+Delrin parts are present on a wide array of consumer goods, like handles of appliances, clips, zippers, valves, etc.

 · Electrical Appliances